-Waterproof level: IP65 (short-term, must cover the rubber cap on the interface).
+Waterproof level: IP65 (short-term, must cover all rubber caps).

 Anti-vibration: 1g,20Hz,30min (temporarily not guaranteed).

 Fall resistance: any direction, 1.5m (1 time), no functional failure, but there may be performance degradation, display backlight not bright or shell damage.